zwaba/COZMICS/README.md

 Feedback  / 1 = infinite loop

-Crossfeed   / delay 1 and delay 2 feeds eachother   / and  delay 3 and delay 4 feeds eachother
+Crossfeed   / delay 1 and delay 2 feed eachother   / and  delay 3 and delay 4 feed eachother

 Speed   / select speed 1/2 , 1, 2  for delay 1 and 2